-This view is considered to be consistent with Inspector appeal decisions on schemes that were refused on (locational) sustainability grounds but allowed at appeal when Inspectors considered sustainability in the context of the three strands of sustainability referred to in the NPPF, not merely in the context of location:
+This view is considered to be consistent with Inspectors' appeal decisions on schemes that were refused on (locational) sustainability grounds but allowed at appeal when Inspectors considered sustainability in the context of the three strands of sustainability referred to in the NPPF, not merely in the context of location.

-- At 4 Audlem Road, Hankelow an application for 10 dwellings (12/2309N) was refused by Southern Planning Committee on 29th August 2012 for sustainability reasons.
-In allowing the appeal the Inspector found that 'The Council has used the North West Sustainability Checklist as a guide to assessing accessibility, albeit that this relates to policies in the now defunct RSS.
-Nevertheless, this gives a number of useful guidelines, many of which are met.
-The village has a pub, a church, a village green and a post box and there is a golf club close to the appeal site open to both members and nonmembers.
-However, the village has no shop or school.
-Audlem, which has a greater range of facilities, is only a short distance away.
-The appeal site has good access to 2 bus routes, which serve a number of local destinations.
-There are footways on both sides of the road linking the site to the village centre and other public rights of way close by.
-Audlem Road here forms part of the national cycle network.
-Therefore, whilst the use of the car is likely to predominate, there are viable alternative modes of transport.
-In locational terms, the appeal site appears to me to be reasonably accessible for a rural settlement'. - At land adjacent to Rose Cottages, Holmes Chapel Road, Somerford an application for 25 dwellings (12/3807C) was refused by Southern Planning Committee on 12th December 2012 for sustainability reasons.
-In allowing the appeal the Inspector found that 'it is inevitable that many trips would be undertaken by car as happens in most rural areas.
+An appeal at land adjacent to Rose Cottages, Holmes Chapel Road, Somerford an application for 25 dwellings (12/3807C) was refused by Southern Planning Committee on 12th December 2012 for sustainability reasons.
+In allowing the appeal the Inspector found that "it is inevitable that many trips would be undertaken by car as happens in most rural areas.
 However in this case many such trips for leisure, employment, shopping, medical services and education have the potential to be relatively short.
 A survey of the existing population undertaken by the Parish Council confirmed that the majority use the car for most journeys.
 Its results should though be treated with some caution in view of the response rate of only 44%.
 The survey does not seem to have asked questions about car sharing or linked trips, both of which can reduce the overall mileage travelled.
 It is interesting to note that use of the school bus was a relatively popular choice for respondents.
 A few also used the bus and train for work journeys.
 It also should not be forgotten that more people are now working from home at least for part of the week, which reduces the number of employment related journeys.
 Shopping trips are also curtailed by the popularity of internet purchasing and most major supermarkets offer a delivery service.
-The evidence also suggests that the locality is well served by home deliveries from smaller enterprises of various kinds'
+The evidence also suggests that the locality is well served by home deliveries from smaller enterprises of various kinds".